Chabam/real-world-haskell-exercises/exercises.md

 and filter results using another.

 ## Exercise #13
-1. Modify foldTree to allow the caller to change the order of traversal of entries in a directory.
+1. Modify `foldTree` to allow the caller to change the order of traversal of entries in a directory.
-2. The foldTree function performs preorder traversal.
+2. The `foldTree` function performs preorder traversal.
 Modify it to allow the caller to determine the order of traversal.
-3. Write a combinator library that makes it possible to express the kinds of iterators that foldTree accepts.
+3. Write a combinator library that makes it possible to express the kinds of iterators that `foldTree` accepts.
 Does it make the iterators you write any more succinct?

 ## Exercise #14
-1. Although the file-finding code we described in this chapter is a good vehicle for learning, it’s not ideal for real systems programming tasks, because Haskell’s port- able I/O libraries don’t expose enough information to let us write interesting and complicated queries.
+1. Although the file-finding code we described in this chapter is a good vehicle for learning, it’s not ideal for real systems programming tasks, because Haskell’s portable I/O libraries don’t expose enough information to let us write interesting and complicated queries.
-Port the code from this chapter to your platform’s native API, either System.Posix or System.Win32.
+Port the code from this chapter to your platform’s native API, either `System.Posix` or `System.Win32`.
 2. Add the ability to find out who owns a directory entry to your code.
 Make this information available to predicates.